ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 #### Producing messages

-Producing messasges works just like before.
-We only has added `middleware.SetCorrelationID` to set correlation ID.
+Producing messages work just like before.
+We only have added `middleware.SetCorrelationID` to set correlation ID.
-Correlation ID will be added to all messages produced by router (`middleware.CorrelationID`).
+Correlation ID will be added to all messages produced by the router (`middleware.CorrelationID`).

 {{% render-md %}}
 {{% load-snippet-partial file="content/docs/getting-started/router/main.go" first_line_contains="func publishMessages" last_line_contains="time.Sleep(time.Second)" padding_after="2" %}}